about this guy…

 The Long:

-Years before training in Unified Mindfulness I was intent to go forth from home into homeless life as a Buddhist monk.
+By age 19 I was intent to go forth from home into homeless life as a Buddhist monk.
 My aspiration was rooted in philosophical conviction coupled with experiences of self-transcendence following a long period of severe depression, anxiety, and suicidality in adolescence.
 Seeking ending suffering and despairing at this state and projected trajectory of our world, actualizing the Bodhisattva ideal appeared an appropriate response.

 I trained for a year in monasteries in Thích Nhất Hạnh’s lineage as a lay-person and anagārika after which I turned to Ajahn Chah’s lineage chasing after ascetic rigor.
 However, it suddenly came clear ordained monasticism is not my path.
 Nonetheless, monastic ideals continue to inspire me.
-Subsequent to training as a Teacher of Unified Mindfulness I completed a year of intensive practice and service in residence at Zen Mountain Monastery.

-In my own practice I’ve been immeasurably helped by Lama Justin von Bujdoss, Meido Moore Roshi, Shugen Roshi, Hojin Sensei, Hogen Sensei, Shinzen Young, Stephen Mugen Snyder, Sensei, Leigh Brasington, the Zangthal Sangha, the Dharmachanics, Rob Burbea’s writing and recorded retreats, innumerable other teachers’ texts and recordings, and the ethos and community of Pragmatic Dharma.
+In my own practice I’ve been immeasurably helped by Lama Justin von Bujdoss, Meido Moore Roshi, Shugen Roshi, Hojin Sensei, Hogen Sensei, Shinzen Young, Stephen Mugen Snyder, Sensei, Leigh Brasington, the Dharmachanics, Rob Burbea’s writing and recorded retreats, innumerable other teachers’ texts and recordings, and the ethos and community of Pragmatic Dharma.

 Some of my other interests include philosophies of mind, morals, and metaphysics, cognitive and neuro-science, assisting empirical inquiry into emergent phenomenology, advising qualia research, psychedelics, and any art which poignantly depicts the homeostatic activity of autopoietic agents eliding entropy.
 I enjoy interviewing and hosting conversations about these and related topics, and when I can’t ignore the damnable itches any longer I assemble essays, blatherblog, and produce poetry.